unmyke/get-json-config/README.md

 Returns: `Promise`

 Takes list of `json`-files names (sections of final configuration object) and returns Promise resolves to object { `config`, `files` }.
-If names is not passed it returns all scopes in directory.
+If scope names is not passed it returns all scopes in directory.

 #### `config`

 Type: `object`

-Contains scoped names properties with values equal `'scope-name'.json`.
+Contains scoped name properties with values equal `'scope-name'.json`.
 If `'scope-name'.json` file not found, property will be empty `Object`.

 #### `files`

 Type: `Array`

-Contains list of relative file names that was found while including to `config`;
+Contains list of relative file names that was found while including to `config`.

 ### `getJsonConfig.sync([scopes, options])`